kfkaplan/igrins_observability/README.md

 Should be compatible with any OS that can run python and DS9 from a command line.

-Successfully tested on Mac OS 10.6.8, 10.9.4
+Successfully tested on Mac OS 10.6.8, 10.9.4, 10.11.5
 Unable to get to run on Windows (e-mail me if you can get it to work) Probably will work on Linux machines, but untested.

 ##Requirements
-* DS9 7.2 callable from the command line (might work on earlier versions)
+* DS9 7.5 b1, callable from the command line (might work on earlier
+versions)
 * XPA for allowing commands to be given to DS9 from the command line
-* Python 2.6 or 2.7 (untested on other versions)
+* Python 2.7 (untested on other versions)
 * Scipy
 * Matplotlib

 ##Version Notes
+###(June 2016) Changes for V1.5
+* 2MASS images are finally mosaiced!
+No more finder charts where only half of the field is shown.
+This takes advantages of new features in the lastest version of DS9 so please make sure your DS9 is up to date.
+* Updated rotation encoder at PA=90 deg. from 636 to 633 to now report the correct new encoder setting when IGRINS is mounted on the McDonald Observatory 2.7m telescope.
+* Various other minor imporvements and bug fixes over the past year and a half.

 ###(Dec 2014) Changes since V1.4
 * NEW FEATURE!
 Load input files from the command line!
 Thank you Kevin Guillikson for adding this feature